Employment Opportunities

 About NUAA

 NUAA is a peer-led organisation dedicated to advancing the health, human rights and dignity of people who use or have used drugs.
-We deliver innovative harm reduction and peer-based health services across NSW — including our postal Needle & Syringe Program, Peer Distribution network, hepatitis C testing and linkage to care, and outreach programs.
+We deliver innovative harm reduction and peer-based health services across NSW.
+We also participate in a range of research into AOD treatment, hepatitis C testing and treatment, harm reduction and drug policy.

 BENEFITS OF THE ROLE